Blunde1/agtboost/README.md

 This makes the algorithm **adaptive** to the dataset at hand; it is **completely automatic**, and with **minimal worries of overfitting**.
 Consequently, the speed-ups relative to state-of-the-art implementations are in the thousands while mathematical and technical knowledge required on the user are minimized.

+*Note: Currently for academic purposes: Implementing and testing new innovations w.r.t. information theoretic choices of GTB-complexity.
+See below for to-do research list.*

 ## Installation